Notifying us and other organisations

-You can notify us of your bereavement either at any branch or by calling the Estates Management team.
+You can notify St.George of your loved one’s passing at any branch or by calling the Estates Management team.
 Please see information regarding each of these options at the bottom of this page.

 What happens to accounts after notification

-If you notify us with at least one of the proof of death documents then a permanent hold will be placed on the sole transaction account.
+Once you notify us and provide at least one of the Proof of Death documents then a permanent hold will be placed on the sole transaction accounts.
 This means: